NateEag/how-i-code/drafts/daily-routine.rst

 Handling Interrupts
 -------------------

 Prune notifications ruthlessly.
-Their essence nature is to interrupt you in case an event requires immediate attention, so turn off notifications for any event you can safely handle via scheduled batch job (whether literal or figurative).
+Their nature is to interrupt you in case an event requires immediate attention, so turn off notifications for any event you can safely handle via scheduled batch job (whether literal or figurative).

 Communications